-Therefore, staff recommends that the Council act in accordance with Alternative 1, which is to adopt the proposed ordinance incorporating the 25% minimum open space requirement, and the requirement that 80% of lots must abut open space.
+Therefore, the staff recommends that the Commission act in accordance with Alternative 1, which is to recommend that the City Council adopt the proposed ordinance incorporating one of the open space target options, and one of the open space abutment options as described in this report.
+Staff further recommends that the Commission recommend Option 1 of the open space requirement (25% minimum), and Option 1 of the open space abutment requirement stating that 80% of lots must abut open space.

-The Council should understand that, because of the need for open space and conservation areas, a Conservation Subdivision could require more gross acres to develop than a standard subdivision.
+The Commission and Council should understand that, because of the need for open space and conservation areas, the Conservation Subdivision requires more gross acres to develop than a standard subdivision.
 Therefore, the more conservation subdivisions are developed, the greater the area that will be needed to accommodate our future population growth target.
 However, in order to protect valuable natural resources such as the Hayden Lake watershed, the goal of environmental protection should take precedence over the goal of efficient development within this watershed.
 The potential impacts of conservation subdivisions on land capacity is correlated to the densities realized in conservation subdivisions, as further explained in Attachment B.

-At least one of the developers staff communicated with during the development of this ordinance feels a strong need for lower or no density requirements to achieve their development objectives.
-Staff believes that a discussion to change density requirements is a broader land use planning issue and, therefore, should be considered outside the context of the Conservation Subdivision Ordinance.
-In fact, the Planning & Zoning Commission made a separate motion on June 16th requesting that the Council separately address the density issue as soon as possible.
+Of the three developers staff communicated with during the development of this ordinance, one of them feels a strong need for lower or no density requirements to achieve their development objectives.
+Staff believes that a discussion to change density requirements is a broader zoning issue that should be considered outside the context of the Conservation Subdivision ordinance.